OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 • Fewer dropped frames

-• The ability to run games or other apps at the same time
+• Headroom to run games or other apps at the same time

-4. Save your recordings in MKV to avoid data loss
+4. Save your recordings as MKV to avoid data loss

 The MKV format is more robust than MP4.
-If OBS crashes during a recording:
+If OBS crashes mid‑recording:

 • MKV preserves everything up to the crash

-📂 Tip: OBS can automatically convert MKV to MP4 afterward via File → Remux Recording if you need MP4 for editing or uploading.
+📂 Tip: OBS can automatically convert MKV to MP4 afterward via File → Remux Recordings if you need MP4 for editing or upload.

-5. Use hotkeys for quick scene changes and audio control
+5. Use hotkeys for quick scene switches and audio control

-Hotkeys save clicks and create a smoother flow in live productions.
-For example, set shortcuts to:
+Hotkeys save clicks and create a smoother live production.
+For example, assign shortcuts to:

 • Switch scenes